 I can hear most of my non-Dutch readers think: Sji-what??
 Sjipit.
 It’s Ship It written phonetically in Dutch.
 It may be the first time you hear about it, so let me start with how I first heard about it.

 On a sunny morning in July I met Willem van Veenendaal and his partner Arnoud van Werkhoven outside a sidewalk cafe in Rotterdam.
-When the waiter came and put the coffee in front of us Arnoud, who founded the company, held up his cup and said: “This is what it all started with”, and he told me how he got his idea for Sjipit.
+When the waiter came and put the coffee in front of us, Arnoud, who founded the company, held up his cup and said: “This is what it all started with”, and he told me how he got his idea for Sjipit.
 It was on a Monday morning at work at the coffee machine where he met a colleague.
-They talked about the weekend they both had and Arnoud spoke about how he bought an office chair on an online marketplace from somebody in Amsterdam.
-He was very happy with his new chair, but did not like the fact that he still had to find the time to drive the 120 km to Amsterdam to collect the chair from where he lived.
-His colleague in the mean time told him about his great, but rather expensive weekend.
+They talked about the weekend they both had, and Arnoud spoke about how he bought an office chair on an online marketplace from somebody in Amsterdam.
+He was delighted with his new chair but did not like that he still had to find the time to drive the 120 km to Amsterdam to collect the chair from where he lived.
+His colleague, in the meantime, told him about his great but rather expensive weekend.
 And then something hit Arnoud:

 Carpooling for goods is what best describes the new service.
 Sjipit is a digital marketplace, no, carpool-place, where people that have something to ship from A to B go to find somebody that is already driving from A to B. “So many vans and trucks are driving around with room to spare.
-Why not give them the option to make some money with the empty space?
-They will increase their efficiency. as well as lower their impact on the environment”, Willem adds.
+Why not give them the option to make some money with space?
+They will increase their efficiency.
+As well as lower their impact on the environment,” Willem adds.

 Sjipit is developing an app in which both drivers and shippers can register.
 The shipper enters what needs to be transported, where it is, where it needs to go, and when it needs to be there.
-Sjipit then finds a driver already going that route and will connect shipper and driver so they can work out the details, which includes the cost.
-This is a fully automatic process, the shipper gets a notification when a driver has been found.
+Sjipit then finds a driver already going that route and will connect the shipper and driver to work out the details, including the cost.
+This is a fully automatic process; the shipper gets a notification when a driver has been found.
 That is where it ends for Sjipit.
 They make the connection and let the driver and the shipper work out the details.
-Drivers need to be registered with the Chamber of Commerce and a system of reviews should weed out any bad apples.
+Drivers need to be registered with the Chamber of Commerce, and a system of reviews should weed out any bad apples.

-When I asked how Sjipit intended to make money, Willem explained it would be subscription based: “Shippers can request a shipment for free.
-It will be the drivers that will pay a small subscription fee for receiving shipment requests from Sjipit, as they are the ones that will be paid by the shipper.”
+When I asked how Sjipit intended to make money, Willem explained it would be subscription-based: “Shippers can request a shipment for free.
+It will be the drivers that will pay a small subscription fee for receiving shipment requests from Sjipit, as they are the ones that the shipper will pay.“

-The initiative has not gone unnoticed: Sjipit has been nominated in the Accenture Innovation Award in the categories Seamless Travel and Transportation and Seamless Cities.
+The initiative has not gone unnoticed: Sjipit has been nominated for the Accenture Innovation Award in Seamless Travel and Transportation and Seamless Cities.

 Sjipit will officially launch in 2016.